April Fools’ Day 2018: Origin, Facts, History, Why is April Fools Day Celebrated

-April Fools’ Day also known as All Fools’ Day is an annual celebration of a day when playing harmless pranks on other people is guilt-free.
+April Fools’ Day 2018: April Fools’ Day also known as All Fools’ Day is an annual celebration of a day when playing harmless pranks on other people is guilt-free.
 The day is every year celebrated on April 1.
 People playing April Fool jokes often expose their prank by shouting “April fool” at the unfortunate victim!
 While the jokes and their victims are called as ‘April fools’.
 Tricksters around the world plan mischievous pranks to fool their friends, family and companions.
 This year Easter Sunday and April Fools’ Day have fallen on the same day i.e. Sunday.
 Here, know why is April Fools Day Celebrated and what is the history of this fun day!

-Origin and History of April Fools’ Day
+April Fools’ Day: Origin and History

 The origin of the day is not exactly known and historians are still not sure about the exact roots of April Fools’ Day.
 However, as per the most popular belief, the April Fools’ Day is totally based on the change of calendar from the Julian to the Gregorian one.
 It is believed that the day was originated in the 16th century in France and it is Pope Gregory XII to be blamed for the pranksters’ day.
 As per the report by India.com, the Pope made the changes in the calendar.
 He ruled the new calendar to start from January 1, instead of the previous celebration of the new year at the end of the month of March.